Say, Has Anybody Seen My Sweet Gypsy Rose

-“Say, Has Anybody Seen My Sweet Gypsy Rose” is a 1973 song by the American pop music group Tony Orlando and Dawn.
-Written by Irwin Levine (lyrics) and L. Russell Brown (music), it was included on the group's 1973 album, Dawn's New Ragtime Follies.
+"Say, Has Anybody Seen My Sweet Gypsy Rose" is a 1973 song by the American pop music group Tony Orlando and Dawn.
+Written by Irwin Levine and L. Russell Brown, it was included on the group's 1973 album, Dawn's New Ragtime Follies.

 History

 The songwriting duo of Levine and Brown had also penned other Tony Orlando and Dawn hits, including "Knock Three Times" and "Tie a Yellow Ribbon Round the Ole Oak Tree".
 According to Orlando, Levine was a fan of singer Al Jolson and proposed the concept of "Say, Has Anybody Seen..." to producer Hank Medress.
 Orlando is quoted as saying: "Irwin Levine, the lyricist of the two, had this love for Jolson.
 He said, 'Hank, I'd like to write some songs that could have been written in the early 1900s.'"
 With this concept in mind, the songwriters, producers and musicians began creating Dawn's New Ragtime Follies.